-At ShowMeTheJourney we believe that stations can enhance the pleasures of train travel, when the trains and the views from them are uninteresting, a station can be the most special aspect of taking a journey.
+ShowMeTheJourney believes that railway stations can enhance the pleasures of train travel, when the trains and the views from them are uninteresting, a station can be the most special aspect of taking a journey.

 As will be seen it’s the location that gives some of these stations their wow factor.

-Spend more than 5 mins on ShowMeTheJourney and you’ll soon realise that we’ve taken a lot pictures of stations – the point being that the more fabulous a station is, the more likely it is that people will be inspired to take a train.
+Spend more than two minutes on ShowMeTheJourney and you’ll soon realise that I’ve taken a lot of pictures of stations – the point being that the more fabulous a station is, the more likely it is that people will be inspired to take a train.

-Normally we’re the only people engaging in this activity, but Antwerpen-Centraal was an exception to this rule.
+Normally I'm the the only person engaging in this activity, but Antwerpen-Centraal was an exception to this rule.

 Probably due to it being the most wonderful building in Antwerpen/Antwerp, heck it’s a contender for the most fantastic building in Belgium.

-For smaller towns and cities, French railway operator, SNCF has often compromised with a solution that having a high speed station on the very edge of town, or off in the distance, is better than having no station at all..
+Those smaller towns and cities have had to compromise with a solution that having a high speed station on the very edge of town, or off in the distance, is better than having no TGV station at all.

 Most of these new stations for the TGV trains are very unremarkable, but SNCF obviously thought somewhere as fabulous as Avignon deserved something better, hence it was provided with arguably the best purpose built high speed train station in Europe.

-Designed by SNCF's in-house architects Avignon TGV entices travellers with a promise that they're efforts to reach the station will be amply rewarded.
+Designed by SNCF's in-house architects Avignon TGV entices travellers with a promise that their efforts to reach the station will be amply rewarded.

 Post-reunification the German capital was in need of an architectural icon to symbolize east meeting west, but many trains also travel between north and south through the city.

-Hence the need for a cross-shaped station - with east/west trains above ground and the north/south trains below.
+Hence the solution of providing a cross-shaped station at Berlin Hbf - with east/west trains above ground and the north/south trains below.

-But those below ground platforms couldn’t be dark and gloomy so the solution was to dig an enormous hole in the ground and to fill it with light, in a construction project which lasted for 11 years!
+But those below ground platforms couldn’t be dark and gloomy, so the solution was to dig an enormous hole in the ground and to flood it with light, in a construction project which lasted for 11 years!

 Namely the stunning wall of stained glass, which divides the concourse from its main hall.

-Though it was the surprise of its discovery, which helped give the station its sense of wonder, when we arrived there - which we’ve now just ruined, so apologies for that.
+Though it was the surprise of its discovery when I arrived there, which helped give the station its sense of wonder, which I've now just ruined, so apologies for that.

-Some of the best river views in London can now be seen from its platforms, looking east there is a great vista taking in St Pauls, Tate Modern, The Shard, Tower Bridge and the distant buildings of Canary Wharf.
+Some of the best river views in London can now be seen from its platforms, as can be seen when looking east, the vista encompasses St Pauls, Tate Modern, The Shard, Tower Bridge and the distant buildings of Canary Wharf.

-And if you use the entrance on the north bank, don’t miss the wall of tiles at the station, that date back to when it was first constructed.
+And if you use the entrance on the north bank, don’t miss the wall of tiles at the station, which date back to when it was first constructed.

-They showcase the near and (very) far romantic destinations, that users of the station were once connected to - and still are, if you take a train from here to the Eurostar terminal at St Pancras International.
+They showcase the near and (very) far romantic destinations across Europe, which users of the station were once connected to - and still are, if you take a train from here to the Eurostar terminal at St Pancras International.

 Those 19th century glass roofs, which transform stations into cathedral-like buildings dedicated to travel, give dozens of stations across Europe a sense of wonder.

-The longest and arguably most spectacular example of one of these roofs can be seen at Bordeaux St-Jean.
+The longest, and arguably most spectacular examples of one of these, can be seen in all its glory at Bordeaux St-Jean.